fermino/CualElijo-Mailer/README.md

 ## Usage

-Just configure config.php, then
+Create a MySQL database and import dbdump.sql, configure config.php with your DB and SendGrid access data, and then

-To schedule an mail:
+To schedule an mail (tomorrow [1 day], you can change it :P):

 ```php
 require_once 'class/Mailer.php';